24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Step 2: Call a Roofer for Emergency Tarping

-For active leaks during a storm, the priority is preventing further water entry.
+For active leaks during heavy rain, the priority is preventing further water entry.
 Reputable Cedar Rapids roofing contractors offer 24/7 emergency tarping.
-Don't attempt DIY roof work during active storms — it's dangerous and most insurance policies exclude self-injury during storm response.
+Don't attempt DIY roof work during active rain — it's dangerous and most insurance policies exclude self-injury during weather response.

 Step 3: Call Your Insurance Company

-Storm-caused roof damage is typically covered.
+Sudden roof damage from covered weather events is typically covered.
 Open a claim and schedule an adjuster visit.
-Document the storm event (NOAA storm reports, news coverage, neighborhood damage photos) — this supports the claim's relationship to a specific weather event.
+Document the weather event (NOAA reports, news coverage, neighborhood damage photos) — this supports the claim's relationship to a specific weather event.

 Step 4: Call a Restoration Company for Interior Damage